phuongnl206195/phuongnl206195/README.md

 ### Hi there 👋
-With 10 year experience about software engineer.
-I'm Nguyen Long Phuong as a developer What can i help you?
+I'm Nguyen Long Phuong, a developer
+What can i help you?
 - 🌱 I’m currently learning ...
 - - 💬 Ask me about ...